Gio-Mex/vue-tic-tac-toe/README.md

  as specified in package.json.

 ## Usage
 Select a cell by clicking on it, first player is X and second player is O. That cell cannot be selected again.
-First player to get 3 in a row wins.
+First player to get 3 in a row wins, and stats will be updated.
-Click on Reset button to start a new game.
+Click on Reset button to start a new game, or on Reset points button to reset all stats.

 ## Demo
 Try the app [here](https://tictactoe-vue.netlify.app).